 Turning your home into a rental property can be a smart way to generate additional income and make the most of your real estate investment.

-Whether you are moving to a new location or simply want to leverage your property for financial gain, there are several steps you need to follow to ensure a smooth transition from a personal residence to a rental property.
+After deciding to rent out your property, there are several steps you need to follow to ensure a smooth transition from a personal residence to a rental property.

 This process involves practical adjustments to the property and legal considerations to protect your interests as a landlord.